9 Cheap New Years Eve at Home Ideas

-With drunk drivers on the loose, and the crazies out and about, here are some ideas for a really fun New Years Eve at home.
-Try these out with the family, a few friends, or a big group.
+With drunk drivers on the loose, and the crazies out and about, here are some Cheap New Years Eve at Home ideas for a great New Years Eve.
+Try these with the family, a few friends, or a big group.

 Pot luck is the way to go.
 If your guests bring some grub, they are automatically invested in the event!
 Set a theme for even more fun.
 Try hors’doerves, sandwiches, dips, international, or any theme you can come up with.
 Finger foods are recommended.
 Also, pot luck cuts down on costs!